BetterThanTomorrow/calva/docs/site/custom-commands.md

     ]
 ```

-With this setting anything the mouse is over will be also shown inside it's tooltip.
+With this setting anything the mouse is over will also be shown inside its tooltip.
 There are now also `hover-` versions of most substitutions.
 Those currently only work inside the hover snippets.

 ## config.edn